Thames Clippers

-Thames Clippers (since July 2020 branded as Uber Boat by Thames Clippers for sponsorship purposes with Uber) is a river bus service on the Thames in London, England.
+Uber Boat by Thames Clippers is a set of river bus services on the River Thames in London, England.

 The company operates both commuter services between eastern and Central London and tourist services under licence from London River Services.
 At present they transport around 10,000 passengers daily on average.

 Company

 Sean Collins co-founded Thames Clippers in 1999 with partner Alan Woods as Collins River Enterprises.
-Thames Clippers was then taken over in September 2006 by the American Anschutz Entertainment Group, who promised substantial investment into the company to upgrade the services and to provide a more frequent "hop-on-hop-off" between Central London and The O2 (formerly the Millennium Dome), also owned by the Anschutz Entertainment Group.
+Thames Clippers was then taken over in September 2006 by the Anschutz Entertainment Group (AEG), who promised substantial investment into the company to upgrade the services and to provide a more frequent "hop-on-hop-off" between Central London and The O2, also owned by AEG.

+In September 2003, Thames Clippers was awarded a ten-year contract to operate the service.

 In 2007 the company purchased six new catamarans to be used on the commuter service in order to carry a large number of passengers in a comfortable environment.
 In 2015 and 2017, a total of four new 'Hunt Class' catamarans were purchased for use primarily on the RB6 Service.

-In July 2020, the company announced a partnership with U.S.-based ride-sharing service Uber, which acquired naming rights to the ferry and rebranding the service as Uber Boat by Thames Clippers.
+In July 2020, the company announced a partnership with ride-sharing service Uber, which acquired naming rights to the ferry and rebranding the service as Uber Boat by Thames Clippers.

-In April 2022, global private markets investment firm Northleaf Capital Partners (“Northleaf”) acquired a majority interest in Thames Clippers from AEG, promising to bring new investment to support the company's plans to deliver sustainable growth, enhanced infrastructure and greater economic development on and around the River Thames.
+In April 2022, global private markets investment firm Northleaf Capital Partners acquired a majority interest in Uber Boat by Thames Clippers from AEG, promising to bring new investment.

 Tickets

-Thames Clippers operate under licence from Transport for London.
+Uber Boat by Thames Clippers operate under licence from Transport for London.
 The river boat service is now better integrated into the tube and bus ticketing network.
 From November 2009, Thames Clippers services started to accept Oyster pay as you go on all of its services, which also provides a discount on single and return fares.
 Contactless payment is also accepted.

-A River Roamer ticket, valid for one day, is available from Thames Clippers which allows the holder to hop on and hop off along the banks of the Thames between Putney Pier and Woolwich Arsenal Pier (including the Canary Wharf - Rotherhithe Ferry).
+A River Roamer ticket, valid for one day, is available from Thames Clippers which allows the holder to hop on and hop off along the banks of the Thames between Putney Pier and Barking Riverside Pier (including the Canary Wharf - Rotherhithe Ferry).
 The cost is £21.00 for an adult and £42.00 for a family.
 An adult single trip fare changes depending on zones.
 They range from £5.20 to £14.70 (or £4.80 to £13.50 if payment is made online, in app or with an oyster or contactless card).

 There is a one third discount for holders of valid travelcards (excluding Family River Roamer tickets and fares for The O2 Express).